Thinner Leaner Stronger Summary

 Since different people have different metabolisms, there isn’t one definite science-backed recommendation to take note of when it comes to your meal schedule.

-Just adhere to the one which seems to work best for you based on your experience.
+Just adhere to the one that seems to work best for you based on your experience.

 The Third Law of Fat Loss: Use Cardio to Help Burn Fat